 - pET Expression Vector – The pET expression vector is an engineered plasmid that uses the origin of replication from pBR322 and the basis for the T7 phage RNA polymerase promoter for recombinant protein expression on the lac operon.

-- Lac Operon – Recall that a typical operon is a cluster of genes that remains under the control of a single promoter.
+- Lac Operon – A typical operon is a cluster of genes that remains under the control of a single promoter.
 It usually is made up of a promoter, operator and structural genes.
 The lac operon in E. coli, therefore, is required for and regulated by the lactose metabolism (which IPTG would substitute).
 It’s really important to note that the lac operon is found on both the DE3 E. coli genome as well as the pET vector.

 What are the Steps Involved in Induction?
 (This is what you’ve been waiting for)